-G. Retaliation Prohibited
+F. Retaliation Prohibited

 There will be no retaliation against any person who reports harassment, intimidation bullying or cyberbullying or participates in an investigation.
-However, any employee who gives false information during the course of any investigation or who retaliates against someone for: (a) truthfully reporting harassment, intimidation bullying or cyberbullying or (b) participating in an investigation of allegations of harassment, intimidation bullying or cyberbullying may be subject to disciplinary action up to and including termination if the offender is an employee and pursuant to the Shelby County Board of Education's Disciplinary Policy if the offender is a student.
+However, any student who gives false information during the course of any investigation or who retaliates against someone for: (a) truthfully reporting harassment, intimidation bullying or cyberbullying or (b) participating in an investigation of allegations of harassment, intimidation bullying or cyberbullying may be subject to disciplinary action up to and including expulsion pursuant to the Shelby County Board of Education's Disciplinary Policy if the offender is a student.

-SECTION 504 DUE PROCESS HEARING PROCEDURES (POLICY #6054)
+SECTION 504 DUE PROCESS HEARING PROCEDURES (POLICY #6054) updated

 The Rehabilitation Act of 1973 (Act), commonly referred to as Section 504, is a nondiscrimination statute enacted by the United States Congress.
 The purpose of the Act is to prohibit discrimination and to assure that disabled students have educational opportunities and benefits equal to those provided to nondisabled students.
 Notice of Parents and Student Rights under the Act, as required by law, shall be provided in the Student Handbook located on the district's website at www.scsk12.org or at a school.
-Parents shall have a right to challenge the actions of the Section 504 Committee with regard to their student's identification, evaluation, or educational placement through any one (1) or all of the following in accordance with this policy:
+Parents shall have a right to challenge the actions of the Section 504 Committee or any others (students, parents, district employees or other third parties) as it relates to interactions with regard to their child's identification, evaluation, educational placement or the provision of FAPE through any one (1) or all of the following in accordance with this policy:

-- 1. Informal Grievance Procedures:
+- 1. Informal Grievance Procedures;

 - 2. Formal Grievance Procedures; and/or

 - 3. Impartial Due Process Hearing